Impact

 Impact of women organizing for social strength and independent income

-Women need social connection and independent income
+Women need social connection and independent income, especially in a polygamous

-In a polygamous and patriarchal society, such as the Maasai, women need social connection and independent income.
+and patriarchal society, such as the Maasai’s.

 The International Collaborative organizes two types of women’s groups.
-These are widow’s groups and groups the women choose themselves based on family and social relationships but not marital status.
+These are widow’s groups and groups the women choose themselves, based on family and social relationships but not marital status.

-In collaboration with the Global Fund for Widows, the ICSEE (T) organized 19 groups in seven villages.
-Each group of 25 women received excellent training.
-They now operate their cooperative banks and manage a collective livestock business.
-The ICSEE (T) Project Organizer succeeds in linking the women to the village authorities for additional support benefits.
+In collaboration with the Global Fund for Widows, the ICSEE (T) organized 25 groups in seven villages.
+Each group of 25 women receives excellent training.
+The groups operate their own cooperative banks and manage collective livestock businesses.

 Self-forming women’s groups